-Each Equivalency Guide will open as a PDF document.
-Below is an explanation of the evaluation symbols, meant to help you better understand what transfers and how.
-Click here for a printable version of this information.
+Below are explanations of the evaluation symbols, meant to help you better understand what transfers and how.
+You may also download a copy of the explanation summary here.

 Courses which have exact Texas State equivalents are assigned a four-digit number.
 Courses shown as direct equivalents may or may not be applied toward your degree.
 To determine the applicability of any course you must contact the Dean's Office of your major and obtain a degree outline.

 ELNA stands for elective credit non-advanced.
 ELADV stands for elective credit advanced.
 An elective designation indicates that the course is transferrable, but Texas State does not offer an exact equivalent course.
 ELNA courses may be used for any general lower-division elective which is not course or discipline specific; ELADV may be used for similar upper-division requirements.
 Some ELNA or ELADV courses may fulfill core curriculum requirements.
 Other ELNA or ELADV courses may meet major or minor requirements.

 VOCED Stands for vocational education courses.
 This coursework does not transfer and is not computed in the GPA for admission purposes.
 VOCED courses do not appear on the Equivalency Guides.
 If you are unable to find a course you are looking for then it is probably VOCED.